Bynder/gathercontent-gather-ui/README.md

 require('gather-ui/dist/styles.css');
 ```

-## Deploying the Library
+## Publishing the library

-The library will automatically deploy when a new tag is pushed to the master branch.
-The easiest way to do this is to run `git pull --tags`, followed by `npm version <major | minor | patch>` followed by `git push origin --tags` and `git push`.
+The best and easiest way to publish this library to npm is to use our GitHub action.

+1. Head on over to the actions tab
+2. Select the "publish-npm" workflow
+3. Click the "Run workflow" dropdown
+4. Select a branch (this will just be main 99.99% of the time) and a version
+5. Click "Run workflow"
+6. Sit back and relax as the robots publish it for you! 🤖